 On another occasion he lectured Hudson, a self-taught dobro player, that the instrument was in fact played with a thumb pick and fingerpicks, not with a flat pick as he was doing.
 A bewildered Bailey was later heard to observe he suspected Hudson even played piano with a flat pick!

 One of The Bluegrass Expedition’s first gigs was at a cold and foggy Roxburgh.
 Hudson and Paterson went for a walk and were thankful to an oblivious Bailey for picking his banjo on the balcony and guiding them back through the fog.
 A regular haunt was the London Lounge in George Street and they would often play at the folk club.

-Although later they ventured to Hamilton for one of the annual National Banjo Pickers’ Conventions, most of their work was in and around Otago and Southland.
+Although later they ventured to the North Island, most of their work was in and around Otago and Southland.
 At a gig in a Southland woolshed on the night of the 1975 general election there were probably only four Labour voters there and they were all in the band.
 They managed to hide their disappointment when news came through that National’s Robert Muldoon was the new prime minister.

 That same year they did some recording at Robert Penty’s home studio.
 Penty ran his own Penty Productions label and had recorded brass bands as well as the earliest recordings of future That’s Country star Noel Parlane.
 Recorded live to two microphones, The Bluegrass Expedition session was released as the LP Wanted on Pye, thanks to contacts of mandolin player Mike Pelvin, who managed the EMI store in Dunedin.